datacommonsorg/mixer/gke/README.md

   * If you see authentication errors, need to contact DataCommons team to complete some of the role binding operations as the service account need access to the Cloud Bigtable and Big Query.

-* [Optional]: If creating a private instance of the graph powered by the Data Commons Mixer complete the following steps:
-  * Update `config.yaml`, **store** field to the <Project ID>.
-  * Update `mixer/deploy/base/deployment.yaml`, add `- -- bigquery_only=true` to args.
-  * Upload .csv of private data to Project as a Table in [Google Cloud Project BigQuery](https://console.cloud.google.com/bigquery).
-  * Update `mixer/deploy/storage/bigquery.version` to <Project ID>:<Table Name>
-  * Update `mixer/deploy/mapping/base.mcf` to the tMCF of the schema for your private data.

 * Deploy Extensive Service Proxy.
   * Add API title in `config.yaml`, **api_title** field.
 If omit, the API title would be the same as the domain.
-  * Note: If initiating a private instance of the graph:
   * Run:

     ```bash